gunnarmon/gunnarmon/README.md

 # Welcome to my GitHub-page

 >My name is Gunnar and I'm doing a WebDev bootcamp.
-I like to learn coding.

 Here's a CreativeCommons image I grabbed out of the web: